Nvx12/container-logs-grafana-loki/README.md

 Create dashboards and panels to visualize your logs.
 ## Cleanup
-To stop and remove all the services, run:
+To stop and remove all the services, run: docker-compose down

-## Copy code
-docker-compose down
-To remove all the associated volumes:
+## To remove all the associated volumes:

-Copy code
 docker-compose down -v
 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements.